She was fifteen, ready to party, and got so drunk she passed out.

 Simple answer: They were drunk.

-Alcohol abuse and the mayhem it wreaks are epidemic in our colleges, high schools, and even in our middle schools.
+Alcohol abuse and the devastating mayhem caused by alcohol are at epidemic levels in our colleges, high schools, and even in our middle schools.
 Our only hope to stem this destructive tide is to educate our young people before they experience tragedy, and to make alcohol less available by:

 - taxing it